PG in UK After MBBS in India 2024

 Pathways for entrance to the UK for the PG Medical Program after MBBS in India

-Basically, for all the students, there are three main streams offered.
+There are three main streams offered to all students.
 Let us see:

-First – GMC registration via a sponsorship program is the first route.
-A list of authorized sponsors for postgraduate studies is available from GMC.
-This makes it possible for students to participate in hands-on clinical training in a UK-based hospital.
-Only those students who “Have not appeared or failed PLAB” will have access to this pathway.
+First, GMC registration via a sponsorship program is the first route.
+GMC provides a list of authorized sponsors for postgraduate studies.
+This allows students to participate in hands-on clinical training in a UK-based hospital.
+Only students who “Have not appeared or failed PLAB” can access this pathway.

 Second – GMC registration via PLAB is the second route.
 This is the standard path, requiring temporary registration for PG students to participate in hand training in UK hospitals.